jake-a-ward/prospect/README.md

 ```

 ## TODO
-- state configuration with path parameters
+- finish examples and README for path template examples
+- add resolve support to views